 These demure humming boxes contained the densest working out, the highest tide of everything that collective ingenuity had yet learned to pull off.
 It housed the race’s deepest taboo dream, the thing humanity was trying to turn itself into.

-I am inviting you to get lost in this labyrinth, dear telepath, in this web, and if you have the time, like a fellow spider, drop me a sticky line at firstname.lastname@example.org.
+I am inviting you to get lost in this labyrinth, dear telepath, and if you have the time, like a fellow spider in this web, drop me a sticky line at firstname.lastname@example.org.